Rail transport in Ireland: Mark 4 carriages

-The Mark 4 trains have blue tinted windows, which help to create a cool journey for the passenger, electronic route maps showing train progress, electronic seat reservation displays and power points for laptops, or recharging tablets, MP3 players or mobile phones.
+The Mark 4 trains have blue tinted windows, electronic route maps showing train progress, electronic seat reservation displays and power points for laptops, or recharging tablets, MP3 players or mobile phones.
 Citygold customers on this fleet have the added features of adjustable seating, greater room and comfort and in-seat audio entertainment.
 They are used exclusively on the Dublin to Cork route; operating an hourly service each way.